kenndaniel/BalloonPumpControl/README.md

 Command line processing is not yet implemented.
-The program is run as a batch file
+The program is run as a batch file reading the desired pressure profile from two arrays.
+One array is for duration of the step.
+The second is for the end pressure of the step.
+WARNONG - All pressures are relative to the starting pressure.
+If you start to fill a balloon and restart this program at any time, the pressur array will be added to the current pressure of the balloon.
+To prevent this the bottle contain the pressur sensor must be opened when restarting the program.